 It was in 1909 Reverend Dr. James Gibb, initiated a project to care for orphaned and destitute children and so began Presbyterian Support Central.
 This was a time when there was no welfare system in New Zealand.

-Read more about James Gibb at Te Ara – the online Encyclopaedia of New Zealand.
+Read more at Te Ara – the online Encyclopaedia of New Zealand.